 I absolutely love this laundry room!
 I’m able to store so much in this room and it gets used so much!

-We don’t have any coat closets in the house, so this hook helps with the overflow of coats, bags and scarves.
+We don’t have any coat closets in the house, so this hook helps with the overflow of coats, bags, and scarves.

 The house had a black and white linoleum floor when we moved in.
 I would have never thought to have a floor like this, but I really liked how unique it was.
-So when it came time to replacing the floor, we put in tile but kept the black and white.
+So when it came time to replace the floor, we put in tile but kept the black and white.

 Here is one of my favorite views of our greenhouse.
-We had to build it in the front yard, because that’s where all the sun is.
+We had to build it in the front yard because that’s where all the sun is.

 Here’s a view from the street.
 This is a very unique property.
 Most people think the water view and gardens are in my backyard.
 The greenhouse and gardens are in the front yard because the back has no sun and is not level.

-A look at the inside of the greenhouse.
-I wish we could have made this bigger, but we just didn’t have the land to do so.
+Here’s a look inside of the greenhouse.
+I wish we could have made the structure bigger, but we just didn’t have the land to do so.